The retailization of healthcare forces marketers to take a new look at how they get patients into the doors of their facilities.

 The ACA may give patients more choice, allowing them to do their research as they select providers.
 Because of this, they’re better informed than they used to be.

-It’s like shopping for a television—patients have to know their options, compare, and choose the service that’s best for them.
+It’s like shopping for a television.
+Patients have to know their options, compare and choose the service that’s best for them.
 What that means for marketers is that there is a greater need to be transparent.
-This goes not only for the services you provide, but for the cost of those services as well.
+This goes not only for the services you provide but for the cost of those services as well.

 It also means there’s a greater need to track patient satisfaction.
 If revenue comes in based on outcomes rather than volume, the importance of patient satisfaction rises drastically.
 Tracking this, whether through surveys, reviews, or other follow-up methods, allows healthcare providers to determine what areas need improvement and take necessary measures.

-The best approach to marketing your hospital or healthcare provider in a system increasingly becoming like a retail market is to treat your patients like consumers.
-Be honest with them about what benefits you can provide, make clear the services you offer, and above all work to build a relationship.
+The best approach to marketing your hospital or healthcare provider in a system increasingly becoming like a retail market is to treat your patients as consumers.
+Be honest with them about what benefits you can provide, make clear the services you offer and above all work to build a relationship.
 Patients are more likely to choose a provider they feel values their business, much like they’re more likely to shop at a store that makes them feel like welcomed customers.

 Creating Convenience to Attract Patients

 Convenience is a major factor for patients when making healthcare decisions.
 Time and money are precious resources, and new healthcare options such as MinuteClinics offered in many CVS pharmacies, as well as telehealth opportunities, allow patients to solve minor health issues quickly and cheaply.
 Pharmacies also offer continuity of care, which makes the care people receive at their clinics more reliable.
-With that continuity and convenience meeting patient needs needs, these clinics are becoming real competitors in the urgent care market.
+With that continuity and convenience meeting patient needs, these clinics are becoming real competitors in the urgent care market.